gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment.md

 ## Conflicting Dependencies

 While Python's standard library is quite extensive, almost always we need a functionality that is better provided by some packages.
-A very good example is the [requests]() package, which is a great substitute for the Python standard library's `httplib` or `urllib2`.
-It's very likely that you have a code-base that works with a specific version of `requests` (say version-a) and another code-base that work with another version of `requests` (say version-b) and unfortunately they are incompatible.
-The two code bases are not related to each other, so likely you would want to use both the versions in the respective code base.
+A very good example is the [requests](http://docs.python-requests.org/en/master/) package, which is a great substitute for the Python standard library's `httplib` or `urllib2`.
+It's very likely that you are simultaneously working on two projects where one project works with a specific version of `requests` (say version-a) and another works with another version of `requests` (say version-b) and unfortunately they are incompatible.
+The two code bases are not related to each other, so likely you would want to use both the versions with the respective code base.
 Python solves this problem using a tool called `virtualenv`.
-What `virtualenv` essentially does is creates a self contained Python environment in a single directory and does tricks with `sys.path` such that the Python interpreter finds packages and modules from inside this directory.
+What [`virtualenv`](https://virtualenv.pypa.io/en/stable/) essentially does is creates a self contained Python environment in a single directory and does tricks with Python's system path (`sys.path`) such that the Python interpreter finds packages and modules from inside this directory.
 Think of this as a Python equivalent of `chroot`, loosely speaking.
 In fact, if a developed Python application is going to be containerized, `virtualenv` will almost be a required one.
+So it's always a recommended practice to start a project with it's own `virtualenv`.

 Key Takeaway : *Every project should have it's on `virtualenv`.*